 Chaga mushroom - medicinal properties

-• In the fight against diseases of the gastrointestinal tract;
+• In the fight against gastrointestinal diseases;

-• At high pressure;
+• With high blood pressure;

 How to cook chaga - a quick recipe